girl walking in mountain flowers

 • WEEK 1

-After our arrival in Beijing, China’s capital, we depart the city for a small village below a remote and un-renovated section of the Great Wall.
+After our arrival in China, we depart the city for a small village below a remote and un-renovated section of the Great Wall.
 Within hiking distance of the wall, we stay in a small family-owned guesthouse here and begin getting to know one another, learning about ensuring our health and safety during the course, and get a sense of where and how we’ll spend the next several weeks together.
 After taking advantage of the quiet and natural beauty of the village, we board a bus to travel back to the city of Beijing and spend a couple of days exploring some of the many historical and cultural treasures it has to offer.
 We hear about life in the city from an American living there who began his study of Chinese with Dragons many years ago, navigate historic hutong neighborhoods, and stop by an artist’s studio in one of Beijing’s thriving art districts.
 One of our goals on this program is to steer clear of the usual tourist destinations, but Tiananmen Square, the largest public square in the world and site of a long list of major events in contemporary Chinese history is a place we will visit and try to understand from several different perspectives.
 Next, we board a flight for Kunming, Yunnan, “south of the clouds” in China’s southwest.
 Arriving in Kunming we meet the language teachers who remain us for the rest of our time in China.

 • View Larger